Dewalt-arch/pimpmykali/README.md

 # Revision 0.5e - Nuke Impacket added to menu enter character ! to run nuke imapcket
-   - some issues with people understanding how to use --borked on the command line so a menu item was added to ease use of the nuke impacket function. the correct command is :  sudo ./pimpmykali.sh --bored
-     but this menu item will now make it available via the ! character
+   - some issues with people understanding how to use --borked on the command line a menu option of character ! was added to ease use of the nuke impacket function. the correct command is :  sudo ./pimpmykali.sh --bored   was used to call the nuke-impacket function now thanks to a new menu item of ! it can be called from the menu system directly without the need for command line switches, but the switch is still available

 # Revision 0.5d - bugfix Thank you to @AES ! for finding the bug, nmap wget script was pulling the wrong page
    - correct page has been added new version git pushd